Larry O. Spencer

-Craig R. McKinley became the President of the Air Force Association as of October 1, 2012.
-As AFA's top staff executive, McKinley directs the association's professional staff in all functional areas and is responsible for the management and operations of the Association.
-He will also hold the position of publisher of Air Force Magazine, the official journal of the more than 108,000-member association.
+As the Air Force Association’s top executive, Larry O. Spencer directs the association's professional staff in all functional areas and is responsible for the management and operations of AFA, AFA Veteran Benefits Association, and the Air Force Memorial Foundation.
+He also holds the position of publisher of Air Force Magazine, the official journal of the Air Force Association.

-Among his military decorations are the Air Force Distinguished Service Medal with bronze oak leaf cluster; Defense Superior Service Medal; Legion of Merit; Meritorious Service Medal with two bronze oak leaf clusters; Air Force Commendation Medal with two bronze oak leaf clusters; Air Force Achievement Medal with two bronze oak leaf clusters; Combat Readiness Medal with four bronze oak leaf clusters; and National Defense Service Medal with bronze service star.
+Among his military decorations are the Defense Distinguished Service Medal; Air Force Distinguished Service Medal; Defense Superior Service Medal; Legion of Merit with two oak leaf clusters; Meritorious Service Medal with four oak leaf clusters; Air Force Commendation Medal; Air Force Achievement Medal; and Air Force Recognition Ribbon with oak leaf cluster.

-McKinley and his wife Cheryl reside in Arlington, Virginia.
+Larry and his wife, Ora, reside in Alexandria, Virginia.

 Click here for a high resolution photo